 He was always odd.
 Apparently he hated the telephone and could effectively only be contacted by telegram until 1982 (he must have been miffed when they were phased out).
 He avoided people unless it was for sex.

-You’ll need them framing.
-Unless you know your stuff when it comes to picture frames and mounts it’s always worth going to experts.
-EasyFrame is an obvious and affordable supplier, whether you want to source all you’d need to do the job yourself or have them do it for you.
+it?s always worth going to experts.
+EasyFrame is an obvious and affordable supplier, whether you want to source all you?d need to do the job yourself or have them do it for you.

 Any good framers will be able to show you a vast range of different solutions and advise on what might be the most suitable given the work and its proposed location.